brownplt/cs1729-2014/assignment-1.md

 to your code, and a ".arr.js" file, which contains the output of your compiler on the desugared AST.

-After compiling all the files, `make test` runs the `run-tests` script.
+After compiling all the files, `make test` runs the `run-tests.js` script.
 The top of this script contains an array of tests that you should add to in order to test your compiler.
 There are two kinds of tests, one for errors and one for successful runs: